-Rights of Victims and the Institution's Responsibilities for Orders of Protection, "No Contact" Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil, or Tribal Court or by the Institution

-At Tulsa Community College a Mutual No Contact Order is a prohibition of direct or indirect physical, verbal, or written contact between two parties.
+Rights of Victims and the Institution's Responsibilities for Orders of Protection, "No Contact" Orders, Restraining Orders, or Similar Lawful Orders Issued by a Criminal, Civil, or Tribal Court or by the Institution physical, verbal, or written contact between two parties.
 A Mutual No Contact Order is provided by the College, not by law enforcement.
-A Mutual No Contact Order may be implemented as an supportive measure.
+A Mutual No Contact Order may be implemented as a supportive measure.
 Supportive measures can be put in place without a formal complaint, conduct process, or a finding of responsibility.
 If there is an allegation of violating a Mutual No Contact Order, a new investigation may occur.
 TCC's Mutual No Contact Orders are available through the TCC Title IX Office.